 - In a nutshell: lose a whole day at this spectacular kid wowing, beautifully landscaped, oasis

-Zoos are not everyone's cup of tea, but having been to a lot over the years I can say Loro Parque is the most impressive I've seen.
-I like that they have their own Foundation that ploughs money back into wildlife conservation.
-They host myriad species, from huge tortoises and white tigers, through to two species of penguins and red panda bears.
+Zoos are not everyone's cup of tea, but having been to a lot over the years I can say Loro Parque* is the most impressive I've seen.
+I like that it has its own Foundation that ploughs money back into wildlife conservation.
+The park hosts myriad species, from huge tortoises and white tigers, through to two species of penguins and red panda bears.
 The shows are the highlight with bird, sea lion, dolphin and orca shows to choose from.

 On our last visit my youngest got to sit in a boat being pulled along by a dolphin, before getting to meet the pod.
 She is still smiling!
 To crank up the style I'd recommend the behind the scenes 'Discovery Tour' and upgrading to the 'Premium Tour', which includes lunch and booked prime seats for the shows.